Freetz/freetz/make/README.md

     The PCI Utilities are a collection of programs for inspecting and manipulating configuration of PCI devices, all based on a common portable library libpci which offers access to the PCI

   * **[strace 4.9/5.0 (binary only)](../docs/make/strace.md)<a id='strace'></a>**<br>
-    strace - trace system calls and signals strace is a system call tracer, i.e. a debugging tool which prints out
+    strace - trace system calls and signals strace is a system call tracer, i.e. a debugging tool which prints out a trace of all the system calls made by a another process/program.
      - [Tip: Vermeiden von "unfinished" und "resumed" in strace-Logs](../docs/make/strace.md#tip-vermeiden-von-unfinished-und-resumed-in-strace-logs)

   * **<u>target-tester: #target-tester</u><a id='target-tester'></a>**<br>
     This package is intended to be used by freetz' developers only.
 It allows to compile and run configure-tests which need to be run on target in a less complicated way (compared to completely manual one).
-Note: Simply modify target-tester.c or replace it with code
+Note: Simply modify target-tester.c or replace it with code taken from configure script.

   * **[usbutils 007 (binary only)](../docs/make/usbutils.md)<a id='usbutils'></a>**<br>
-    USB devices listing utilities
+    USB devices listing utilities To avoid name conflicts with AVM's lsusb the binary is renamed to lsusb-freetz.

   * **<u>vermagic 1ac45e08d4-git (binary only)</u><a id='vermagic'></a>**<br>
     A tool dump .modinfo section and set vermagic variable of Linux Kernel Modules.
 It also supports (not tested) CRC dump and changes, including the vermagic string.
 The original work is from here: https://github.com/fanfuqiang/vc The extended code of this tool: https://github.com/D1W0U/vermagic